 |2021 Summer Program Update: Our standard, 5-week Summer Research Exposure Program format has been offered as a "Virtual" High School Summer Regenerative Medicine Exposure Program for students ages 16 to 18.
 During the WFIRM HS Virtual Academy, students from the region and beyond attended a 1-week virtual academy focused on RM science and technologies, which culminated with on-site workshops and graduation day on-site at WFIRM.|

-The Wake Forest Institute for Regenerative Medicine (WFIRM) Summer Research Exposure Program (SREP) provides multidisciplinary education and research exposure opportunities for high school students (ages 16 to 18) and a unique opportunity to enhance their understanding of regenerative medicine research, research tools and techniques.
+The Wake Forest Institute for Regenerative Medicine (WFIRM) Summer Research Exposure Program (SREP) offers high school students (ages 16-18) a multidisciplinary education, 5-week faculty-mentored regenerative medicine research exposure experience.

 - Participate in regenerative medicine research with WFIRM faculty, students and staff in a strong team-based environment.

 - Gain unique hands-on research experience and skill development.

 - Attend the annual Regenerative Medicine Essentials Course as well as special seminars and weekly research meetings.

 - Meet and network with peers and near-peers who have similar interests and goals.

 - Heighten and inspire interest and academic confidence in STEM disciplines.